3mcd/glom/docs/src/entity_provenance.md

 # Entity Composition and Provenance

+**Problem:** Entities need to be uniquely identifiable across a network without the overhead of central coordination or large, heap-allocated identifiers.

 An `Entity` is a single 31-bit integer in Glom.
 It is composed of two parts: the local ID (lo bits) and the domain ID (hi bits).

 ## Bit Distribution